glampert/portable-pedump/README.md

 # Portable PE dump

-A simple command line tool to dump textual information about Microsoft's Portable Executables (PEs)
+A simple command line tool to dump textual information about Microsoft's Portable Executables (PEs).
 Supports 32-bits PEs and partially supports 64-bits ones, but currently no imports/exports for 64-bits PEs.

 It can dump:

 - DOS header & DOS stub data
-- NT headers
+- NT headers (AKA the PE header)
 - A list of all sections with flags
 - A list of all exports (32-bits only)
 - A list of all imports (32-bits only)